Logistics, Materials & Supply Chain Management (including Transport)

 - Further Study and Training Advice, and Assistance is available before, during and after CIC Study & Training; Members may ask CIC’s team of experienced Consultants for advice on further study and Programmes to improve career prospects and advancement.

-- Materials Management Honours Diploma 21 months (flexible)
+- Materials Management Honours (Higher) Diploma 21 months (flexible)

 - Materials & Logistics Administration Executive Business Administration (EBA) 3 years (flexible)